6 Ways To Save Money on Business Insurance in 2023

 Most carriers have risk management engineers and offer risk management assessments.
 Taking advantage of these can help reduce your frequency of claims, thus helping keep your premium low.

-For example, Hiscox offers Paladin Shield for free to its cyber security insurance policyholders.
-Insureds that have used Paladin Shield end up filling claims at a rate of less than half of the insureds who don’t use it.
-Some providers may also offer a discount for completing risk management training.
+For example, Hiscox offers Upfort Shield for free to its cybersecurity insurance policyholders.
+Insureds that have used Upfort Shield end up filing claims at a rate of less than half of the insureds who do not use it.
+Some insurers may also offer a discount for completing risk management training.

 Insurance carriers use class codes to classify risk.
-To learn about this, read our guide on what general liability insurance class codes are.
+To learn about this, read our guide on general liability insurance class codes.
 It covers how they work and how they impact your premium.

 Bottom Line

-There are ways to find cheap small business insurance while still maintaining quality coverage.
-By following these six ways to save money on business insurance, you can let the provider protect your business so that you can focus on running it without breaking the bank on your premium
+Purchasing cheap small business insurance while still maintaining quality coverage can be tricky.
+By following our six ways to save money on business insurance, you can adequately protect your business without breaking the bank on your premium.

-Next Insurance is a small business provider that will work directly with consumers and provide tailored coverage options to fit your business needs.
+Next Insurance is a small business insurance provider that will work directly with you and provide tailored coverage options to fit your business needs.
 You can get a quote and purchase a policy online in minutes, and then manage that policy online or on its app.
-As a bonus for those looking to save money, Next doesn’t charge more for insurers paying monthly.
+As a bonus for those looking to save money, it does not charge more for insurers paying monthly.